 Taking up the family dynamic, the original and younger of the split releases is called wee brother with big brother following in May 2020.
 Na Bràithrean were extremely kind to send over a bottle and a wee sample of the currently maturing big brother release, which will be 9 years old when bottled.
 For now, wee brother, was distilled on 5th April 2011 and bottled on 8th January 2020 from a refill bourbon hogshead.
 The split resulted in 103 bottles being put aside for this specific release (ours being number 23) and a pleasing 60.3% strength.
-The retail price is £75 and hopefully, the big brother, won’t be too much more.
+The retail price is £75, with Master of Malt selling this release for £79.95 and hopefully, the big brother, won’t be too much more.

 Na Bràithrean Caol Ila 2011 Wee Brother – review